 If you want to see it in action going one step further, then eyeglasses retailers have allowed people to upload a picture of their face and then try on glasses on top of the photo, to provide a general impression of what you would look like.

 There is still work to be done, but it's a technology with clear benefits, and one we can expect to be adopted more readily when possible.
-Once this becomes widespread, online retail will lose one of the most significant disadvantages over in-store shopping that it has.
+Once this becomes widespread, online retail will lose one of its most significant disadvantages over in-store shopping.

 Online Shoppers and Quick Returns